 A dazzling alpine bathing lake in the summer, in the winter months, Lake Weissensee freezes over providing the opportunity to skate across what feels like an endless expanse of ice in relative solitude.
 The lake has 2.5 square miles of slick, reliable ice as well as a special academy where you can take figure skating or speed skating lessons.

-Curry Village Ice Rink, Yosemite National Park, CA
+Curry Village Ice Rink - Yosemite National Park, California